shokeeb-r3/corda-dtcc/README.md

 After your terraform has run it may take up to 5 minutes for the userdata to finish running and the endpoints to become healthy

-If this looks familiar it is because these are the same steps you ran in [step 3](#step-3-provision-your-environment)
+If this looks familiar it is because these are the same steps you ran in [step 1](#step-1-provision-your-environment)

-Once your environment is up and running you can load your own cordapps by running [step 4](#step-4-run-your-own-cordapps)
+Once your environment is up and running you can load your own cordapps by running [step 2](#step-2-run-your-own-cordapps)

 ## Don't forget to whitelist your ip address.
 Find your public IP and add it into your quickstart file terraform/quickstart.tf.
 Examples have been given on lines 17 and 18 for either whitelisting a signle public ip address or whitelisting multiple public id addresses.
 If you leave this blank your corda network will be left open for anyone to access.

+# Troubleshooting

+In order to troubleshoot any issues with your docker containers you can run the following commands

+sudo docker ps -a

+sudo docker container ps -a - shows all containers running or nor running sudo docker-compose -f ./mynetwork/docker-compose.yml up -d - starts all docker containers listed in docker-compose.yml sudo docker stop $(docker ps -a -q) - stops all docker containers sudo docker container rm CONTAINER ID - removes container sudo docker container run IMAGE ID - starts container from image sudo docker container pause IMAGE ID - pauses container sudo docker container unpause IMAGE ID - unpauses container sudo docker images - lists all docker images sudo docker container stop CONTAINER ID - stops container gracefully (sig stop) sudo docker container kill CONTAINER ID - kills container (sig kill) sudo docker container inspect IMAGE ID - shows you the details of container sudo docker container prune - removes all stopped containers sudo docker system df - shows disk usage of docker image sudo docker logs -f IMAGE ID - shows you the logs of the running container sudo docker stats CONTAINER ID - provides statistics such as CPU%, MEM Usage

+The docker container names can be used instead of the Container ID's e.g. partya, partyb, grafana, kibana, notary

+The most common commands you are likely to use are: sudo docker ps -a sudo docker logs -f partya sudo docker logs -f partyb sudo docker logs -f notary